exceptionless/Website/2017-11-07-exceptionless-net-4-1-release-net-standard-2-0-microsoft-extensions-logging-support-and-more.md

 ## Exceptionless.NET 4.1 New Features

-  1. We&#8217;ve added .NET Standard 2.0 support, which allows you to easily integrate with UWP applications now.
+  1. We've added .NET Standard 2.0 support, which allows you to easily integrate with UWP applications now.
   2. Microsoft.Extensions.Logging support has also been added via the Exceptionless.Extensions.Logging client.
 Thank you [@moogle001](https://github.com/moogle001) for contributing to this feature!
   3. Thanks to [@jamierushton](https://github.com/jamierushton), we now allow `null` and `default` values to be serialized, which translates to greater insight into contextual data.
-  4. We&#8217;re now using [GitLink](https://github.com/GitTools/GitLink) to debug packages more easily.
+  4. We're now using [GitLink](https://github.com/GitTools/GitLink) to debug packages more easily.

 ## Version 4.1 Bug Fixes

 * GetFiles has been replaced with the EnumerateFiles method to improve performance in FolderObjectStorage.
 Thanks [@edwardmeng](https://github.com/edwardmeng) for that contribution!
 * @edwardmeng also helped us improve diangnostic logging by including timestamps and log level.
 Thanks again!

 ## Upgrading to Exceptionless.NET 4.1